Skip to main content

 In Fall 2020, the Environmental Health Assessment Program (EHAP) joined a technical workgroup with the Oregon Department of Environmental Quality (DEQ), Lane Regional Air Protection Agency (LRAPA), and the City of Eugene to collaboratively investigate contamination from the facility and to evaluate potential health risks to the nearby community.

-The Environmental Health Assessment Program (EHAP) has released the JH Baxter Health Consultation (HC) draft and summary fact sheets.
-The HC was available for public comment from March 2, 2023 - July 31st, 2023.
+The Environmental Health Assessment Program (EHAP) released a first draft of the JH Baxter Health Consultation (HC) and summary fact sheets in Spring 2023.
+The draft HC was available for public comment from March 2, 2023 - July 31st, 2023.
 Comments received during that period are available online HERE.
+EHAP published the Final JH Baxter Health Consultation report in August 2024.

 Oregon Department of Environmental Quality (DEQ) and US Environmental Protection Agency (EPA) collected surface soil samples from residential yards and other background location in September 2021 and May 2022.
-Both rounds of sampling showed levels of dioxin in soil, in seven residential yards, above health-based screening concentrations.
+Both rounds of sampling showed levels of dioxin in soil above health-based screening concentrations in seven residential yards.
 To address community concerns about the health risks of exposure to dioxins, Oregon Health Authority (OHA) evaluated soil data recommendations in this health consultation report.

 Findings of the Health Consultation: